chromaui/chromatic-docs/review.md

 # Manual UI Review

-Since UI Review is such a core Chromatic feature&mdash;allowing all stakeholders to review and discuss UI changes&mdash;we want everyone to benefit from it.
-So even if you haven’t connected your project to a git provider or set up CI, you can still use UI Review.
+Manual UI Review helps you see the visual differences between any pair of branches - even if your project isn't connected to a git provider.

 ## Enable UI Review

-Before creating a Review, ensure that you’ve enabled UI Review for your project on the Manage screen.
+Go to your project's Manage page to enable UI Review.

 ![Enable UI Review](img/uireview-for-docs.png)

 ## Create a Review

 ![Create Review](img/create-review.png)
-Within your project, navigate to the Reviews page from the sidebar.
-There you’ll see a “Create review” button.
-Clicking that button will navigate you to a new page where you can create the specific Review you want.
+Go to your project's Reviews page from the sidebar.
+Click the “Create review” button to pick the pair of branches you want to compare.

 ![Create review branches](img/create-review-branches.png)

 If you’re familiar with creating pull or merge requests with git, this process will be very familiar:

 - Select the base branch, which is the branch that’s used as the source of truth for comparison.
-Typically this will be your main branch.
+Typically, this will be your `main` branch.
 - Select the head branch, which is the branch that has changes that you want to compare with the source of truth.
-This is most likely a feature or bug fix branch you’ve recently completed work on.
+This is often a feature or bug fix branch you’re  working on.
 - Enter a title for the Review.
 - Click the “Compare branches” button to generate your new Review